• Login

 You can identify which blog posts are the best by a few simple statistics.
 Head to your Google analytics and your Pinterest analytics to choose three blog post that gets the most visits from Google or Pinterest.
 It really helps if these blog posts are aligned with your business goals and your purpose.

-This is a screenshot of Pinterest Analytics available with a business account where you can find your top performing content based on saves, clicks, and impressions:
+This is a screenshot of TikTok Analytics available with a business account where you can find your top performing content based on views.

 You can also choose your best performing blog posts based off of other statistics, like most subscribers, instead of most views.
 I use ConvertKit to manage my subscribers and have also used Mailmunch for many years to create forms and track analytics around on the blog posts and pages that those forms are assigned to.

-You want to bring in subscribers and sales, so make sure whatever blog posts you choose, that they are optimized with subscription forms and compelling copy that helps you reach your goals.
-If you’re not sure how to do that, I would love to have you join me in this Workshop on 3 content tweaks to grow your traffic, subscribers, and scale.
+You want to bring in subscribers and sales from your Pinterest pins, right?
+So, make sure whatever blog posts you choose, that they are optimized with subscription forms and compelling copy that helps you reach your goals.
+If you’re not sure how to do that, I would love to have you check out my article and video on building a simple email list building plan.

 Step 2.
 Create 2 headlines for each blog post

 Not all pins on Pinterest are created equal.
-There are short ones, and tall ones, pins with a lot of text, and pins with no text at all.
+There are your basic pins with images and text, there are idea pins, video pins, and simple pins with just images.

-By choosing two headlines, you’re identifying words and ideas that have the best opportunity to resonate with your target audience.
+By choosing two headlines for your pin creation, you’re identifying words and ideas that have the best opportunity to resonate with your target audience.

 Once you identify some of the words and phrases that may trigger your audience to click, this is the time to start brainstorming headline ideas.